This is the multi-page printable view of this section. Click here to print.

 validationChecks if data is valid

-errorsFormats error messages
+errorsFormats error responses (RFC 9457)

 openapiGenerates API documentation